 - Enrolling in Lessons: Consult first with your private instructor to determine the appropriate course number, then register for the class.
 Complete your class schedule and arrange a lesson time with your instructor within the first three days of the semester. - Lesson Fee: All private lesson instruction (Music 260R, 359R, 360R, 460R) requires a separate fee in addition to tuition. - Applied Music (private lessons) Requirements: Instrumentalists and classical vocalists who enter as new music students register for Music 260R.
-Contemporary vocalists register for Music 161 their first fall semester and Music 260R thereafter.
 Transfer students with prior music instruction credits are evaluated and assigned an appropriate performance level. - Practice Time for Private Lessons: The requirements for practice time vary from division to division; see your private instructor for more information. - Cancelled Lessons: Lessons cancelled by faculty will be rescheduled during the semester, before the jury occurs.
 In most cases, if you are ill and unable to attend a lesson and notify your teacher prior to the lesson time, every attempt will be made to make up the lesson.
 Some studios require students themselves to arrange to swap lesson times with another student if lessons are missed; see your own studio instructor for more information.
 If you miss a lesson and do not notify the teacher in advance, the lesson will not be made up.
 Unexcused absences will affect the final grade.
 Students and teachers are expected to be on time for lessons.

 • Juries: At the end of each semester, if you are enrolled in a private instruction course, you will perform before a group of faculty members within your instrumental area.
+The one exception is if you have performed and passed a recital that semester, which replaces the jury requirement.
 The jury score awarded will be a major factor in determining your final grade in the course.
 It is also at these juries that you can apply for the next level of private instruction.
 If you pass the jury and have fulfilled the proper requirements for your current course (hours practiced, listening logs, etc.), the jurors will approve your advancement.